lucasjoliveau/doc/fr/applications/finance/fiscal_localizations/colombia.md

 # Colombie

-Odoo’s Colombian localization package provides accounting, fiscal, and legal features for databases in Colombia – such as chart of accounts, taxes, and electronic invoicing.
+Konvergo ERP’s Colombian localization package provides accounting, fiscal, and legal features for databases in Colombia – such as chart of accounts, taxes, and electronic invoicing.